-Toss everything into one pot, stir to combine, and let it go.
-Mexican One Pot Instant Rice is just that easy!
-It’s a fast side dish that’s perfect served hot or at room temperature!
+Toss everything into one pot, stir to combine, and let it go!
+That’s just how easy it is to prepare this Mexican One Pot Instant Rice!
+It’s a delicious side served hot or at room temperature.
+Try it stuffed into a burrito with chicken, beef, or pork!

 Whenever I think of Mexican food, I think of two things – the first is summertime.
 And the second is this little restaurant in Toronto called Fernando’s Hideaway.
 That little restaurant has the best no-frills, inexpensive, Mexican food!